wazuh/wazuh-documentation/source/index.rst

   Wazuh is used to collect, aggregate, index and analyze security data, helping organizations detect intrusions, threats and behavioral anomalies.

-  As cyber threats are becoming more sophisticated, real-time monitoring and security analysis are needed for fast threat detection and remediation.
-That is why our light-weight agent provides the necessary monitoring and response capabilities, while our server component provides the security intelligence and performs data analysis.
+  As cyber threats become more sophisticated, real-time monitoring and security analysis are essential to quickly detect and remediate threats.
+For this reason, our lightweight agent provides the necessary monitoring and response capabilities, while our server component provides the security intelligence and performs the data analysis.

 .. topic:: Intrusion Detection
   :class: intrusion